New Capabilities with Cognos Data Modules

 If you aren’t all that familiar with the data modules capability in Cognos Analytics, you are doing yourself and your data a disservice.
 Allowing you to connect to and combine the world of your data, data modeling in Cognos Analytics opens the door to self-service analytics and a world of deeper insights.
 With software release 11.1, Cognos includes some major—dare we say huuuuge—improvements to its data modeling capabilities.
 New features and capability tweaks that boost the ability of organizations' self-service content creation.

-Listen to this webinar recording to find out what’s to love about data modules.
+Watch this on-demand webinar to find out what’s to love about data modules.
 Our in-house Cognos expert, and one of our most sought after Cognos instructors, September Clementin shares her perspectives, discuss intent-driven modeling, calculations and data security, and demo uploading files, creating custom tables, unions, joins and content organization.

 Cognos Consultant & Trainer